martinrotter/rssguard/resources/docs/Documentation.md

 <img src="images/nonwebengine-view.png" width="80%">

 If you're not sure which version to use, **use the WebEngine-based RSS Guard**.

+## RSS Guard 3 vs. RSS Guard 4
+RSS Guard 4 is **NOT** backwards compatible with previous editions of the application!!!
+It stores settings in slightly different [folder](#portable-user-data) to not overwrite user data from previous versions.

+RSS Guard 4.x contains numerous enhancements and many of them are hidden under the hood and they make application easier to maintain, easier to improve and easier to use.

 # Features
 RSS Guard is simple (yet powerful) feed reader.
 It is able to fetch the most known feed formats, including RSS/RDF/ATOM/JSON.
 RSS Guard is developed on top of the [Qt library](http://qt-project.org) and it supports these operating systems: